marijnh/Eloquent-JavaScript/10_modules.md

 pathfinding function you are likely to make mistakes and waste time writing them yourself.
 For tiny functions like `random-item`, writing them yourself is easy enough.
-But adding them wherever you need them does tend to muddle up your modules a little.
+But adding them wherever you need them does tend to clutter your modules.

 However, you should also not underestimate the work involved in _finding_ an appropriate NPM package.
 And even if you find one, it